 Sleeping Your Way to Better Health

 Good quality sleep is a critical component of wellness.
 This is exemplified by the many processes and systems affected by sleep.
-Unfortunately, many do not get the quality sleep they need to feel and function at their best.
-Resolving the issue of poor sleep quality requires that people recognize the elements of quality sleep and implement practices that encourage them.
-Readers of this article should now be able to define good quality sleep and employ several tools to achieve it.
+Unfortunately, many do not get the quality of sleep they need to feel and function at their best.
+Resolving poor sleep quality requires that people recognize the elements of quality sleep and implement practices that encourage them.
+Readers of this article should now be able to define good quality sleep and use several tools to achieve it.
 Use what you’ve learned to support better sleep and encourage a healthier you!

 2. Taheri, Shahrad et al.“Short sleep duration is associated with reduced leptin, elevated ghrelin, and increased body mass index.”
 PLoS medicine vol. 1,3 (2004): e62.